Wichita County Court Records

 2. In person: Visit the District Clerk (Room 230) or County Clerk (Room 270) at 900 7th Street, Wichita Falls.

-3. By mail: Submit a written request with party names, case number, and the specific documents needed, along with prepayment for copies.
+3. By mail: Submit a written request with party names, the case number, and the specific documents needed, along with prepayment for copies.

 E-Filing

 Texas requires electronic filing in most civil cases through the statewide eFileTexas portal.
-Self-represented litigants in some case types may file paper documents, but attorneys must e-file.
+Self-represented litigants in some case types may still file paper documents, but attorneys must e-file.
 The system accepts filings around the clock, with documents considered filed as of the submission timestamp.

 Liens and Judgments